AlibabaCloudDocs/ots/intl.en-US/Quick Start/Create and use search indexes.md

     4. Set Schema Generation Type.

         -   When Schema Generation Type is set to **Manual**, set field names and supported data types for the field values.
 Specify whether to turn on Array.
-        -   When Schema Generation Type is set to **Auto Generate**, the system automatically uses the primary key columns and attribute columns of the table as the fields to index.
+        -   When Schema Generation Type is set to **Auto Generate**, the system uses the primary key columns and attribute columns of the table as the fields to index.
 Set supported data types for the field values.
 Specify whether to turn on Array.
-        **Note:** The **Field Name** and **Field Type** must matched those of the table.
+        **Note:** The **Field Name** and **Field Type** values must be the same as those of the table.
 For more information about the mapping relationship of field types between the table and search index, see [Data types of column values](/intl.en-US/Function Introduction/Search Index/Operations/Overview.md).

 6. Click **OK**.

     After a search index is created, click **Index Details** in the Actions column corresponding to the search index.
-You can view information about the index, such as the routing fields and pre-defined columns.
+You can view the information about the index, such as the routing fields and pre-defined columns.

-## Query data
+## Data query

 You can use an existing search index to query data.